sandeeprajput29/testrepo1/README.md

 # testrepo1
-This is a First Test Repo
+This is a First Test Repo.
+Author "Sandeep Panwar"